CrystallineOrg/SymmetricTightBinding.jl/docs/devdocs.md

 This functionality is implemented under the function `sgrep_induced_by_siteir_generators`.
 Take into consideration that the global phase $e^{-i (R\mathbf{k})\cdot\mathbf{v}}$ is ignored in `sgrep_induced_by_siteir_generators`.

+## Hamiltonian formalism

+Suppose we have an imaginary Bravais lattice with a set of translations denoted by $\mathcal{T}$.
+The translations inside such set will be denoted in capital letters $\mathbf{R}$.
+Additionally, we may consider that we have different atomic positions inside the unit cell.
+Those positions will be denoted by Greek letter $\alpha$ and, at first, we aren't going to differentiate between atomic positions belonging to different WPs.
+Then the most general Hamiltonian of such Bravais lattice can be written as:

+$$ \mathcal{H} =  $$